 What is 'data'?

-'Data' is the plural of 'datum' and refers to facts or things that are known (Oxford English Dictionary).
-In a digital world, data are the values contained in:
+Data refers to physical or digital information.
+In a digital world, data is the values contained in:

 - databases